Developer-Geekay/Outsystems/Form/README.md

 # Form Validator

-Form Validator is a Javascript library for dealing with Validation in Outsystems.
+Form Validator is a Javascript library for dealing with Validation in Outsystems Reactive Web and Mobile.

 ## Getting Started